carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

 The first two operands are vectors with the same type.
-The third argument ``imm`` is the start index, modulo VL, where VL is the runtime vector length of the source/result vector.
-The ``imm`` is a signed integer constant in the range ``-VL <= imm < VL``.
-For values outside of this range the result is poison.
+The start index is imm modulo the runtime number of elements in the source vector.
+For a fixed-width vector <N x eltty>, imm is a signed integer constant in the range -N <= imm < N. For a scalable vector <vscale x N x eltty>, imm is a signed integer constant in the range -X <= imm < X where X=vscale_range_min * N.

 '``llvm.experimental.stepvector``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^